wandb/wandb-content-navigator/README.md

 N_SOURCES_TO_SEND  # Number of sources to send in the response FULLY_CONNECTED_SUMMARIES_FILEPATH  # Path to the fully connected article summaries csv
 ```

-## Run Locally

-To run the app locally, you will need to install the dependencies and run the FastAPI endpoint and the Slack app.

 **Slack App**